 L.A – Las Vegas – The Long Way

-It is a really fantastic drive and we will be featuring it in our Road trips section very soon.
+It is a really fantastic drive and is featured in our Road trips section.
 We would much rather do Death Valley this way than simply driving in from Vegas.

 Have Your Say?